Image

 • Loss of Rights — You may face restrictions on firearm ownership, voting in certain situations, and even traveling internationally.

-• Civil Liability — You may also face lawsuits in Marion County, MO, including wrongful death claims, which can result in significant additional financial responsibility.
+• Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Marion County, MO, including wrongful death claims brought by the victim’s family.
+These cases can result in significant financial liability beyond what is imposed in criminal court.

-Arrested for manslaughter in Marion County, MO?
-When you choose Combs Waterkotte a manslaughter defense attorney in or around Marion County, MO, you aren’t only partnering with an ideal manslaughter defense lawyer in Marion County, MO and beyond – you are securing your rights, your freedom, and your future.
-In addition to esteemed manslaughter defense attorneys, our staff is available 24/7 and provides expertise in the following areas for residents in Marion County, MO:
+Facing Marion County, MO manslaughter charges?
+When you choose Combs Waterkotte a manslaughter defense attorney in the Marion County, MO area, you aren’t just choosing a top-rated manslaughter defense attorney in and around Marion County, MO – you’re safeguarding your rights, your freedom, and your future.
+In addition to esteemed manslaughter defense lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Marion County, MO:

 Your Defense Starts with the Right Manslaughter Lawyer in Marion County, MO